JadenStrong/tech-financial-health-analyzer/README.md

-# Which Tech Giant Is Best Positioned for a Downturn?
+# Which Tech Giant Is Best Positioned for an Economic Downturn?

 A financial health analysis comparing six major technology companies to determine which would best survive an economic recession.